NETWAYS/foreman-training/configmanagement/04_ansible.md

 * Install Ansible-Core using dnf

-Ansible is available from centos-extras repository, the callback plugin also requires python-requests.
+Ansible is available from the Foreman or centos-extras repository, the callback plugin also requires python-requests.
 In our training setup Ansible is already installed on the Foreman system if you have done the previous exercise.

 * Configure callback plugin

 The callback plugin is moved to the Foreman Ansible Modules forming the Ansible collection "theforeman.foreman" since Ansible 2.10, so the easiest way to install it is via dnf as "ansible-collection-theforeman-foreman" from the client repository.
+Of course it is also available to download from the Ansible galaxy.
 The plugin itself can be enabled in the default section of ansible.cfg and configured in a new section of the configuration.
 Furthermore a setting needs to be enabled for Ansible to also use the callback on the `ansible` command in addition to `ansible-playbook`.